purishd/Entra-id-proofing/README.md

     ![image](https://github.com/purishd/Helpdesk/assets/11908199/be16cd13-ab7b-403b-a991-b048f74a0c4c)

-    To do above, you could folow below steps.
+    To do above, you could follow below steps to create a new ACS SMS connection.
+Once the connection is created, you can follow above steps to configure ACS to send OTP on user's mobile number.

     - Create a new connection in Power Automate.
-Select Azure communication service SMS (Premium) and select authentication type (connection string or AAD application authentication)
+Select Azure communication service SMS (Premium) and select authentication type (connection string or AAD application authentication) as you prefer.
     ![image](https://github.com/purishd/Helpdesk/assets/11908199/03a68788-a352-4d4d-b258-33b0425d8c76)

 19. Send the generated OTP to Power App in a variable.